anfpara-source/nakamotoinstitute.org/app/pages/mempool/how-we-know-bitcoin-is-not-a-bubble.md

+---
+title: How We Know Bitcoin Is Not a Bubble
+author: daniel-krawisz
+date: 2014-05-03
+added: 2014-05-03
+excerpt: The difference between money and a bubble is that a commodity whose price is a bubble actually has some underlying value.
+image: rube-goldberg.jpg
+---
 ## The Value of Money

 No matter how many times Bitcoin grows by orders of magnitude, holdouts still remain who argue that it is a bubble destined to fail.
 To address this claim, I will describe a theory that describes how to appraise Bitcoin according to the Austrian theory of money.